OpenMC Guide

 For cylinders with arbitrary orientation, you can use the general Cylinder class:

-# Cylinder defined by a point, direction vector, and radius
+# General cylinder defined by a point on the axis, direction vector, and radius

 Spherical and Other Curved Surfaces